rounakdatta/my-best-of-reddit/README.md

 docker run -e TELEGRAM_TOKEN="<>" -e AUTO_SCHEDULE="<>" my-best-of-reddit
 ```

 When running in production mode, make sure to mount a persistent volume to the container path `/usr/src/app/data` where the database and all the post images would be stored.
+You can find a sample Nomad job specification [here](https://github.com/rounakdatta/homelab.setup/blob/main/roles/launch-nomad-jobs/templates/my_best_of_reddit.nomad.j2).

 The application takes care of de-duplicating posts in scheduled sends, and doesn't send the same posts repeatedly.
 The state is stored in a SQLite database.